Eskandar Khan Setkhanian: Iranian Constitutional Revolution

-Under orders from the Shah, Iskandar commanded a division surrounding the Majles.
-After bombarding parliament, Tehran was placed under martial law by the Brigade.
-For remaining loyal during the revolution,Iskandar was promoted to Amir Tuman, meaning commander of thousands, the highest rank under the Commander of the Brigade.
-When asked why he participated in the event, one of the most infamous in Iranian history, Iskandar responded, "I am a soldier, not a politician; my loyalty is to the Brigade and to the Shah."
+Under orders from Mohammad Ali Shah, Eskandar Khan commanded a division surrounding the Majles.
+After bombarding the parliament in 1908, Tehran was placed under martial law by the brigade.
+For remaining loyal to Mohammad Ali Shah Qajar during the Iranian Constitutional Revolution, Eskandar Khan was promoted to Amir Tuman, the highest rank under the commander of the brigade.
+Upon being questioned about his involvement in the bombardment, which stands as one of the most notorious incidents in the history of Iran, Eskandar Khan answered: "I am a soldier, not a politician; my loyalty is to the brigade and to the Shah."